 For pregnancy to occur, every step of the human reproduction process has to occur and occur correctly as well.
 The steps in this process are:

-Let’s look at some common fertility problems in women.
+Let’s look at some common causes of infertility in women.
+Female infertility can be as a result of:

-This is a condition that usually occurs when the tissues which are found within the internal lining of the uterus (known as endometrial tissue) grows on the outer part of your uterus instead.
+This is a condition whereby instead of growing on within the internal lining of the uterus, endometrial tissue grows on the outer part of your uterus instead.

 The tissue usually grows in the abdominal-pelvic cavity which is not right.
 And oftentimes requires surgical procedures for the removal of the extra tissue.